Topological defects in lattice models and affine Temperley-Lieb algebra: The affine TL algebra and its center

 In this section, we fix our notations and conventions.
-We first give a definition of the affine Temperley-Lieb algebra in terms of generators, and in terms of diagrams.
+We first give a definition of the affine Temperley-Lieb algebra $\aTL$ in terms of generators, and in terms of diagrams.
 We give the definition both in terms of the translation generator, which is very standard, and a new one in terms of the so-called blob and hoop generators; the blob formulation is significantly more convenient when discussing topological defects.
-We then discuss the standard modules and give the eigenvalues of the common central elements on them.
-The orbit classification shows that representations can be identified by the eigenvalues of the topological defect operators and the full translation operator~$u^{n}$.
+We then discuss the standard modules and give the eigenvalues of the central elements on them.
+The key result of this section is Theorem~\ref{thm:main} where we describe the center of $\aTL$.